mjason98/detgeorges/README.md

 python main.py
 ```

 At the end of its execution, it will show the metrics obtained in the test set.
+Pre-trained networks as well as training data are automatically downloaded.

 ### Detect St. George in a single image